yratof/gutenberg/packages/rich-text/src/component/README.md

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.

-### `formattingControls: Array`

-*Optional.* By default, all formatting controls are present.
-This setting can be used to fine-tune formatting controls.
-Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.

 ### `isSelected: Boolean`

 *Optional.* Whether to show the input is selected or not in order to show the formatting controls.
 By default it renders the controls when the block is selected.